Feature Extraction

 This option creates 3D line features from points classified as 'Wire - Conductor' lidar class 14.

-Maximum Distance to Best Fit Line – Define the maximum allowable distance in meters away from the calculated best fit line for the classified powerline points.
+Max Distance to Best Fit Line – Define the maximum allowable distance in meters away from the calculated best fit line for the classified powerline points.

-Maximum Angle Delta Allowed – Maximum angle between points to define a co-linear powerline feature.
+Maximum Allowed Angle Delta – Maximum angle between points to define a co-linear powerline feature.
 It's the angle difference between line segments in neighboring grid cells.

-Minimum Powerline Length to Keep – Defines the shortest allowable powerline segment.
+Minimum Power Line Length to Keep – Defines the shortest allowable powerline segment.

 Tree Extraction Settings